microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Improving security on multi-user servers

-By default, the "VS Code Server" installed and maintained by the Remote - Containers extension when it connects listens to `localhost` on a random TCP port that is then forwarded to your local machine.
-While this means only those on the machine can access the port, if the host is being used by many users at once, you may want to lock down access further to reduce the chances of one user discovering the port number and attempting to access another user's VS Code Server instance.
+By default, the "VS Code Server" is installed and maintained by the Remote - Containers extension when it connects to `localhost` on a random TCP port that is then forwarded to your local machine.
+This means only those users on the machine can access the port.
+However, if the host is being used by many users at once, you may want to further lock down access to reduce the chances of one user discovering the port number and attempting to access another user's VS Code Server instance.

-If you are connecting to a **Linux or macOS** host, you can switch to using Unix sockets that are locked down to a particular user instead.
+If you are connecting to a **Linux or macOS** host, you can switch to using Unix sockets that are locked down to a particular user.
 This socket is then forwarded instead of the port.

 > **Note:** This setting **disables connection multiplexing** so configuring [public key authentication](#configuring-key-based-authentication) is strongly recommended.